AlaskaAirlines/AuroInstall/README.md

 - Comprehensive testing is mandatory for all minor and major updates before release.
 - Automated and manual testing protocols will be followed to ensure robustness.

-This structured approach ensures AuroKit remains reliable and current, balancing innovation with stability for users.
+This structured approach ensures Auro Install Kit remains reliable and current, balancing innovation with stability for users.

 ## Roadmap